marano/blog/README.md

 #### Create a list

-For create a list on your post, always use hifen (the "-"), like this:
+For create a list on your post, always use hyphen (the "-"), like this:

 ```
 - item1